-Please view the Year 1 Meet and Greet video for this academic year.
-The video provides you with key information regarding your child’s curriculum for the academic year.
+Please view the Year 1 Meet and Greet presentation for this academic year.
+This will provide you with key information regarding your child’s curriculum for the academic year.

 If you have any questions regards the presentation, please email the school office so the questions can be collated and added to the Frequently Asked Questions.

-During the first few weeks of the Autumn Term, pupils will learn all about themselves; what makes them unique and similarities and differences we have with each other.
+During the first few weeks of the Autumn Term, pupils will learn all about themselves through our topic ‘What is it like to be in Year 1?‘, finding out what makes them unique and the similarities and differences we have with each other.
 Children will learn about the importance of teamwork and communication.

 During the second part of the Autumn Term, pupils will travel back in time to learn about toys of the past in their topic ‘How Have Toys Changed’.
 Pupils will visit the Toy and Model Museum in Brighton where they will take part in a range of workshops.
 Parents and grandparents will also be invited to our Toy Discovery Afternoon to share their toys of the past.

 During this topic we look at the book ‘Traction Man’ and join him on some action adventures around the classroom.